textileio/community/docs/develop/clients/android.md

 Below are some basic examples to get you started.
 If you are interested in a more thorough walk-through, check out the [Tour of Textile's](/a-tour-of-textile) examples using Java or jump to the full [API documentation](https://textileio.github.io/android-textile/) if you are ready.

+!!! danger

+    **Deprecation Warning**

+    Textile Threads v1 are being deprecated.
+Please follow our ongoing work on v2 on both the [go-threads repo](https://github.com/textileio/go-threads).

+    To follow the development of Threads v2 and the new Android client, [see here](https://github.com/textileio/go-threads#libraries).

 ## Installation

 The Textile Android library is published in [Textile's Bintray Maven repository](https://dl.bintray.com/textile/maven).
 The library source is [published on GitHub](https://github.com/textileio/android-textile).